Bicycle Safety and Registration

 - All bicycles must be secured while on campus if unattended.

-- Any unattended bicycles found not in their proper location on campus will be removed by Messiah College personnel, and taken to the Safety Office.
+- Any unattended bicycles found not in their proper location on campus will be removed by Messiah University personnel, and taken to the Safety Office.

 - Any bicycle turned in to the Safety Office will remain there for a period of thirty days.
 After this period, bicycle not claimed by the owner may be disposed of at the discretion of the Director of Safety.